Juerd/tootpick/README.md

 self-hosted by downloading the static HTML file.
 Tootpick is AGPL licensed, but as long as it remains a static HTML page, the requirement of sharing the source code of a derivative work is automatically fulfilled.

+Self-hosting comes with a privacy trade-off: a self-hosted (modified) copy of Tootpick could be used to collect the Mastodon instances used by the visitor, but on the other hand hides their IP address from the server that hosts the service on tootpick.org.

+## Button image

+No button image is provided at this point, but the [official Mastodon logo](https://github.com/mastodon/mastodon/tree/main/app/javascript/images) is probably a good starting point for designing your own.

 ## Why not just link directly to Mastodon?